ayushshrivastv/Scalable-cToken/README.md

 ![Screenshot 2025-05-09 at 2 23 20 PM](https://github.com/user-attachments/assets/235a9be9-e4fa-46f9-989e-1b1ce8cda931)

+## QR Codes & Airdrops

+### Solana Pay QR Codes
+The application leverages Solana Pay's QR code technology to create a seamless claiming experience:

+- **Dynamic Generation**: Each event automatically generates a unique QR code that encodes all necessary transaction data
+- **Instant Recognition**: Compatible with any standard QR scanner or smartphone camera
+- **Transaction Embedding**: QR codes contain pre-formatted transaction instructions for token claiming
+- **Wallet Connectivity**: Scanning initiates an immediate connection to the user's preferred Solana wallet
+- **Security Features**: Each QR code includes validation parameters to prevent unauthorized claims

+### Airdrop Capabilities
+The platform offers efficient airdrop functionality for event organizers:

+- **Bulk Distribution**: Send tokens to multiple recipients simultaneously with minimal gas costs
+- **Targeted Campaigns**: Create audience segments based on event participation or other criteria
+- **Scheduled Releases**: Set up timed airdrops to coincide with event milestones
+- **Claim Verification**: Monitor real-time claiming statistics through an intuitive dashboard
+- **Flexible Allocation**: Distribute different quantities of tokens to different participant tiers

+This combination of QR-based claiming and airdrop functionality makes the platform ideal for both in person events and remote participation scenarios.

 ## Setup & Installation

 To run this project locally, ensure you have Node.js 16 or later and a compatible Solana wallet (Phantom, Backpack, or Solflare).
 Clone the repository and install dependencies using: